-Installation system 400 and installation system 800 included an oscillation engine producing pulses at approxi- 40 mately 60 Hz.
+Installation system 400 and installation system 800 40 included an oscillation engine producing pulses at approximately 60 Hz.
 System 400 operated at 60 Hz while system 800 was capable of operating at 48 to 68 Hz.
-In testing, approximately 4 seconds of operation resulted in a desired insertion and alignment of the prosthesis (meaning about 240 cycles of the oscillation engine).
-Conventional surgery 45 using a mallet striking a tamp to impact the cup into place is generally complete after 10 blows of the mallet/hammer.
+In testing, approximately 4 seconds of operation resulted in a desired insertion and alignment of the prosthesis (meaning about 45 240 cycles of the oscillation engine).
+Conventional surgery using a mallet striking a tamp to impact the cup into place is generally complete after 10 blows of the mallet/hammer.

-FIG. 10 illustrates a system 1000 illustrating use of a tool 1005 for extraction of a prosthesis 1010 bonded within a portion of live bone 1015.
-Bonded prosthesis 1010 includes 50 an exposed portion 1020.
+FIG. 10 illustrates a system 1000 illustrating use of a tool 1005 for extraction of a prosthesis 1010 bonded within a 50 portion of live bone 1015.
+Bonded prosthesis 1010 includes an exposed portion 1020.
 Tool 1005 may include a version of a BMD tool as described herein or other non-impacting tool capable of producing extractive forces/pulses/vibrations (which may include mechanical ultrasonic patterns).

-Tool 1005 cooperates with, or is integrated into, a 55 mechanical assembly 1025 that includes an adaptor portion 1030 to mechanically engage exposed portion 1020.
-There are many ways to implement mechanical assembly 1025 to communicate extraction forces/pulses from tool 1005 to bonded prosthesis 1010 through the mechanical coupling to 60 exposed portion 1020.
+Tool 1005 cooperates with, or is integrated into, a mechanical assembly 1025 that includes an adaptor portion 1030 to mechanically engage exposed portion 1020.
+There are many ways to implement mechanical assembly 1025 to communicate extraction forces/pulses from tool 1005 to 60 to represent the pelvic acetabulum.
+It was shaped with a bonded prosthesis 1010 through the mechanical coupling to exposed portion 1020.

 System 1000 includes one particular implementation for mechanical assembly 1025 to facilitate one description of an embodiment of the present invention.
-Mechanical assembly 1025 includes a C-portion 1035 coupled to adaptor portion 65 1030, the C-portion including a pair of lateral legs coupled to opposite ends of a longitudinal leg generally parallel to an extraction path intended for bonded prosthesis 1010 during extraction.
+Mechanical assembly 65 1025 includes a C-portion 1035 coupled to adaptor portion 1030, the C-portion including a pair of lateral legs coupled to opposite ends of a longitudinal leg generally parallel to an extraction path intended for bonded prosthesis 1010 during extraction.
 One of the lateral legs includes an adaptor portion 1040 for engaging tool 1005 allowing tool 1005 to transfer extraction force(s)/pulses to bonded prosthesis

 In some embodiments, the mechanical coupling of adaptor portion 1030 to exposed portion 1020 is such that vibratory pulses/excitement produced by tool 1005 and communicated by mechanical assembly 1025 are able to be communicated to bonded prosthesis 1010 to produce a vibrating/oscillating bonded prosthesis 1010 as an aid in extraction, sometimes the vibration is applied while concurrently applying a force withdrawing prosthesis from the portion of bone.
-This is in contrast to any system which simply applied a vibratory to a bonded structure with a goal of breaking up a cured bonding agent securing the structure in place.
+This is in contrast to any system which simply applied a vibratory to a bonded structure with a goal of breaking up a cured bonding agent securing the structure

-Mechanical assembly 1025 may include an optional bonded prosthesis 1010 from bone portion 1015 in response to extractive impulses provided by tool 1005.
+Mechanical assembly 1025 may include an optional handle 1045 to aid the surgeon/operator when extracting bonded prosthesis 1010 from bone portion 1015 in response to extractive impulses provided by tool 1005.